dimas-fahmi/tic-tac-toe-2/README.md

 - Better Code Structure (No more props drilling; useContext is in the home!)
 - Designed for Mobile (doesn't need to be responsive as the UI is set to 450px wide)
 - AI Opponent with Minimax Algorithm (the AI will not just pick a random box but will simulate every decision and choose the best one.
 In other words, the AI will predict the future).
-- Sound Effects & Background Music (Planned)
+- Sound Effects & Background Music

 # UNLIMITED MOVES